wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 3. Meetings booked after working hours ... unthought of in the days of people walking out of the office to catch their last bus.
 4. Everyone is working extra hours to try to catch-up with their commitments.

-In fact, this person had 4 hours to relax or work during four working days.
-That means this person spend most of the day going from meeting to meeting without a break.
+This person spend most of the day going from meeting to meeting without a break.
 That is not healthy and NOT sustainable.

 In our regular stress-o-meter polls the feedback clearly points to one worrying outcome of this madness, namely “STRESS”.